 The angle of the three volumes of the villa relative to each other was adjusted in a way to create a shared space in the heart of the building.
 This space has a perfect and extraordinary view of the surrounding mountains.

 Principal Architects: Davood Boroojeni , Saba Ammari

 Rendering & Post Production: Peno Visualization Studio

-Villa Gilbam by Davood Boroojeni Office in Iran won the WA Award Cycle 39.
+Villa Gilbam by Davood Boroojeni in Iran won the WA Award Cycle 39.
 Please find below the WA Award poster for this project.

 Downloaded 0 times.